hugadams/PyCD/Actual_Source_Code/Tutorial/getting_started.rst

 **Q#3** **-** **>SPU_018904**	**superfamily**	**208873**	**361**	**413**	**2.00744e-22**	**97.2737**	**cl08327**	**Glyco_hydro_47** **superfamily**	**C**	 **-**

-This is actually 14 fields, although it may be difficult to see.
-As such, the container class stores them in the following 14 attribute names.
+This record contains 14 delimited fields.
+The CDD class stores them in the following 14 attributes.

 **Query** - Refers back to the protein to which the current domain belong.
 Referencing by the numerical order proteins were input to the batch cd-search.
 For example Q#10 means the current domain belongs to the tenth protein entered in the batch.